i-am-shipwrecked/gladiator/README.md

 ## Description

-Berserk is a game project built using the LibGDX game development framework.
+Gladiator is a game project built using the LibGDX game development framework.
 This README provides information on setting up and building the project.

 ### Project Structure